EutechCybernetic/lucy-pro-documentation/block.md

     * - Input Name
       - Description
     * - *Multiple*
-      - Any inputs you add can be accessed via code/inputs.inputName
+      - Any inputs you add can be accessed via `inputs.inputName`

 ### Outputs
 .. list-table::